-However, irrespective of the choice to mediate it is usually advisable for each parent to retain their own solicitors to provide independent advice following sessions.
-Independent legal advice is important, particularly, as mediation is not a suitable forum for every dispute that arises and parents may need to consider carefully how they wish to proceed.
-Weightmans can provide help when you are considering or going through a family mediation.
+However, irrespective of the choice to mediate, it is usually advisable for each parent to retain their own solicitors to provide independent advice following sessions.
+Independent legal advice is important, particularly as mediation is not a suitable forum for every dispute that arises and parents may need to consider carefully how they wish to proceed.
+Weightmans can provide help when you are considering or going through family mediation.

 Another option to resolve a matter quickly could be family arbitration, engaging a privately funded arbitrator instead of a state funded Judge, in order to get to a settlement.
 One of the most attractive benefits of arbitration is that the process can move at a faster pace than Family Court proceedings.

 Both mediation and family arbitration can take place safely on a remote basis.
 With the use of video conferencing platforms, it is possible for parties to come together for discussions and to have their own breakout rooms with the arbitrator or mediator shuttling in between as required.

 Every dispute is different and finding the best way to resolve them requires expert advice.
 When assessing whether mediation or arbitration might be appropriate, early expert family law advice is invaluable.

 With only a few weeks before Christmas, seeking early legal advice to assist with this difficult issue can help to ensure an enjoyable, conflict free, holiday for children and parents alike.